 A person’s mood is heavily influenced by his or her body.
 The bodies of older adults produce fewer hormones compared to when they were younger, which can sometimes lead to poor moods.
 Regular exercise stimulates mood-boosting hormones that can provide more chances to feel happiness.
 While your loved one may groan at the workouts in the beginning, finishing one also provides a sense of accomplishment.

 Depression is just one of the many health issues that can make it challenging to accomplish daily tasks.
-Aging adults who require assistance with the tasks of daily living can benefit from reliable home care.
+Aging adults who require assistance with the tasks of daily living can benefit from reliable in-home care.
 San Antonio, TX, families trust Home Care Assistance to provide the high-quality care their elderly loved ones need and deserve.
 Our caregivers are trained to help seniors prevent and manage serious illnesses and encourage them to make healthier decisions as they age.

 Be Aware of Medication Side Effects